Accommodation in Riyadh

 Demand for compound housing is high among Riyadh's expat population and rental prices are expensive.

-Rent is usually expected to be paid six months to a year in advance, and a deposit of 10 percent of the annual rent is standard.
+Rent is usually expected to be paid six months to a year in advance.
+A deposit of 10 percent of the annual rent is also standard.
 Service charges and maintenance are usually included, but tenants are responsible for paying utilities like electricity, gas and water.